 They said that what you find in the restaurants is not typical of what Croatians actually eat at home.
 These restaurants typically cater to the massive influx of tourists that Dubrovnik has been receiving lately.
 They service things like pizza, pasta, and fish.
 Marija wanted to introduce people to the real food that her Croatian grandparents ate.

 Want to read more about Croatia?

 Let the Food Coma Begin

 Before I knew it, the food begins to arrive on the table.
-Marijia explains each dish as she places it before us.
+Marija explains each dish as she places it before us.
 She brings out an extraordinary spread of Dalmatian delights: a gorgeous fresh salad and bowls of recently-picked olives.
-Overflowing plates of thinly sliced Dalmatian prsut (cured pork prosciutto) with pancetta, sausages and Croatian cheeses.
+Overflowing plates of thinly sliced Dalmatian prsut (cured pork prosciutto) with pancetta, sausages, and Croatian cheeses.
 Next comes the anchovies soaked in olive oil with slices of tomatoes and capers.

 And baskets of her delicious homemade bread.
 The prsut, she explains, “comes from a town near where Zlatko’s brother lives, near Split.”

 Traditional Dalmatian Style Cooking – Lamb and Potatoes